CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

 - Processing Code does not equal T nor D

 - Only test results that pass all the above requirements will be transferred to the jurisdiction.
-There are two options for jurisdictions that want all results reported.
+There is only one option for jurisdictions that want all results reported.
-- Use AllowAll() to bypass all quality filters
 - Create a secondary feed with the reverseQualityFilter() set to true.
 This will only allow results that fail the quality filters listed above.